chess50/chess50.github.io/README.md

 - **FEN Input:** Users can input FEN strings representing chess positions.
 - **Statistics:** The application provides statistics about the total number of pieces on the board and the count of each type of piece for both white and black.
 - **Evaluation:** It evaluates the current position and provides an approximate assessment of which side has the advantage.
-- **Interactive Chessboard:** Users can visualize the current chess position on an interactive chessboard.
 - **Mobile Compatibility:** The application is optimized for desktop use, but it provides a warning message for mobile users to switch to desktop mode for better experience.

 ## Usage